sballin/friend_graph/README.md

 ## friend_graph

 Build a graph of your social network by looking at all your friends' mutual friends.
-D3's force-directed graph makes highly connected groups hug each other close, and you'll find that end configuration corresponds pretty much exactly to the way you group your friends in your mind.
+D3's force-directed graph makes highly connected groups hug each other close, and you'll find that the end configuration corresponds pretty much exactly to the way you group your friends in your mind.

 ![](connections.png)